 The foot is the foundation of the body, and pain or dysfunction in the foot or ankle can contribute to the development of pain or injury in the rest of the body.
 Injuries and diseases that affect the body as a whole can also lead to foot pain.
 The following are several examples of conditions or diseases that can be the cause of foot pain.
 These conditions can all be treated effectively with physical therapy:

-- Plantar Fasciitis.
 This is a painful condition along the sole of the foot; and in particular, the area that connects the heel bone to the toes.
 This is due to thick tissues along the bottom of the feet becoming tightened or inflamed.
 Pain can occur in the heel or the arch of the foot.
 It can be caused by obesity, age, and standing for long periods of time on your feet.

-- Heel Spurs.
 This is a bony protrusion on the heel that is usually made of some sort of calcium build-up.
 While the actual spurs are not painful they can poke the tissues in the heel and potentially cause severe pain.
 Many of the same risk factors that cause plantar fasciitis can also cause heel spurs.

-- Diabetes.
 Diabetes can lead to foot problems because of restricted blood flow and nerve damage.
 When nerves are damaged through diabetes this is referred to as neuropathy.
 When the muscles in the foot no longer function together properly this can cause unequal pressure on the foot.
 Unequal pressure can result in sores, infections, and even amputation in extreme cases.
 Proper footwear can help prevent foot problems related to diabetes.

-- Arthritis.
 Arthritis is a debilitating joint disease that can affect the joints throughout the foot.
 Stiffness and swelling in the joints can eventually lead to permanent damage.
 This can affect the way you stand or walk.

-- Metatarsalgia.
 This is a painful disorder that affects the joints and bones along the ball of the foot.
 This condition is often caused by ill-fitting footwear or restrictive footwear.
 Orthotics are usually recommended to help reduce pain caused by metatarsalgia.

 Other potentially treatable conditions include patellofemoral knee pain, shin splints, Achilles tendonitis, and bunions, as well as numerous systemic pathologies that (like diabetes) affect the function of the lower limbs.
 Physical therapy services can provide treatment to relieve pain and improve whatever condition you’re suffering from.